MileHacker Logo

 Free Activities & Attractions

 • Spend time at the beautiful public beaches like Carlisle Bay, Browne's Beach, or Pebble Beach.
-They are free for everyone and offer excellent swimming and sunbathing.
+They are no charge for everyone and provide great swimming and sunbathing.

 • Explore Historic Bridgethe municipality and its Garrison on foot.
-You can create your own self-guided walking tour using a map, or join one of the Heritage Hikes organized by the Barbados National Trust on Sundays (check their schedule).
+You can create your own self-guided walking tour using a map, or take part in one of the Heritage Hikes organized by the Barbados National Trust on Sundays (check their schedule).

 • Wander through the bustling Cheapside Market to experience local life and see fresh produce without spending money unless you buy something.